wpernath/ocpdev-book/chapter1/Chapter 1- Creating the sample service.md

 }
 ```

 Well, according to the docs, this should be the Person entity, which maps directly to a table `person` in our PostgreSQL database.
-All public properties will be mapped 1:1 to the corresponding entity in the database.
+All public properties will be mapped automatically to the corresponding entity in the database.
 If you don’t want that, you need to specify the `@Transient` annotation.
 That can’t be that easy, can it?

 You also need a `PersonResource` class which acts as REST endpoint.
 Let’s create such a simple class: